Dirty Beasts

 Dirty Beasts is a 1983 collection of Roald Dahl poems about unsuspecting animals.
 Intended to be a follow-up to Revolting Rhymes, the original Jonathan Cape edition was illustrated by Rosemary Fawcett.
 In 1984, a revised edition was published with illustrations by Quentin Blake.
-An audiobook recording was released in the 1980s read by Prunella Scales and Timothy West.
-Later in 1998 Puffin Audiobooks published a recording featuring Pam Ferris and Geoffrey Palmer, and in 2002 Harper Audio released a recording of Alan Cumming reading both Revolting Rhymes and Dirty Beasts.

-An OVA was also released by Abbey Home Entertainment in the 1990s as part of their Tempo Video range, featuring all 9 tales told alternately by Scales ("The Pig", "The Scorpion", "The Porcupine", "The Cow", and "The Tummy Beast") and West ("The Lion", "The Anteater", "The Crocodile", and "The Toad and the Snail").
-Re-releases from 1996 onwards had their narrations re-recorded by Dawn French and Martin Clunes in the respective stories.
+Poems

 The book contains nine poems, telling of the unusual exploits of unsuspecting real animals (save for the Tummy Beast, who is made up).
 They are as follows: